ocornut/imgui/examples/README.txt

   directly with a command-line compiler.

-example_win32_directx9/
-    DirectX9 example, Windows only.
-    = main.cpp + imgui_impl_win32.cpp + imgui_impl_dx9.cpp

-example_win32_directx10/
-    DirectX10 example, Windows only.
-    = main.cpp + imgui_impl_win32.cpp + imgui_impl_dx10.cpp

-example_win32_directx11/
-    DirectX11 example, Windows only.
-    = main.cpp + imgui_impl_win32.cpp + imgui_impl_dx11.cpp

-example_win32_directx12/
-    DirectX12 example, Windows only.
+example_allegro5/
+    Allegro 5 example.
-    = main.cpp + imgui_impl_win32.cpp + imgui_impl_dx12.cpp
+    = main.cpp + imgui_impl_allegro5.cpp
-    This is quite long and tedious, because: DirectX12.

 example_apple_metal/
     OSX & iOS + Metal.
     = main.m + imgui_impl_osx.mm + imgui_impl_metal.mm
     It is based on the "cross-platform" game template provided with Xcode as of Xcode 9.
+    (NB: imgui_impl_osx.mm is currently not as feature complete as other platforms back-ends.
-    (NB: you may still want to use GLFW or SDL which will also support Windows, Linux along with OSX.)
+    You may prefer to use the GLFW Or SDL back-ends, which will also support Windows and Linux.)

 example_apple_opengl2/
     OSX + OpenGL2.
     = main.mm + imgui_impl_osx.mm + imgui_impl_opengl2.cpp
+    (NB: imgui_impl_osx.mm is currently not as feature complete as other platforms back-ends.
-    (NB: you may still want to use GLFW or SDL which will also support Windows, Linux along with OSX.)
+    You may prefer to use the GLFW Or SDL back-ends, which will also support Windows and Linux.)

 example_empscripten:
     Emcripten + SDL2 + OpenGL3+/ES2/ES3 example.
     = main.cpp + imgui_impl_sdl.cpp + imgui_impl_opengl3.cpp
-    Note that other examples based on SDL or GLFW + GL could easily be modified to work with Emscripten.
+    Note that other examples based on SDL or GLFW + OpenGL could easily be modified to work with Emscripten.
     We provide this to make the Emscripten differences obvious, and have them not pollute all other examples.

+example_glfw_metal/
+    GLFW (Mac) + Vulkan example.
+    = main.mm + imgui_impl_glfw.cpp + imgui_impl_metal.mm.

 example_glfw_opengl2/
     GLFW + OpenGL2 example (legacy, fixed pipeline).